ABenC377/cw-stag/breifing.md

 Although there is much flexibility and variability in the command language, the test cases we will use during the marking process will focus upon testing user input that is "fair and reasonable".
 We are interested in assessing the ability of the command interpreter to detect valid, sensible and likely inputs from the user.
-This requires the user to provide enough information to allow the interpreter to uniquely identify an action, whilst at the same time giving them some flexibility about how they go about expressing the command.
+This requires the user to provide enough information to allow the interpreter to uniquely identify an gameAction, whilst at the same time giving them some flexibility about how they go about expressing the command.
 We aren't looking for the ability of the interpreter to deal with illogical or silly commands.
 We just want to avoid the situation where the user thinks: "That was a fair command, why won't it understand me".